Company Logo - Home Link

 October is a great month for catching a professional sports match.

-Prague has their own professional hockey and football (soccer) teams that are typically playing regular-season games this month.
+Prague has its own professional hockey and football (soccer) teams that are typically playing regular-season games this month.

 Ice Hockey